teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - Copyright law never protects the "idea" behind a video game, it only protects the "expression" of that idea.
 - Creative and original expression is protected against "substantially similar" copies.
-- If the expression is not so original, copyright affords only a "thin" protection.
+- If the expression is not so original, then copyright affords only a "thin" protection.
 This  "thin" copyright prevents *identical* copying, but allows clones that make just a few minor changes.

 Before looking for "substantial similarity", judges try to "filter out" the unprotectable "ideas", and then sort the game's expressive elements into "original" and "thin" copyright categories.
 Finally, they compare the original expressive elements in the games, and guess whether an ordinary video gamer would consider them "substantially similar."
 As you might expect, this analysis is more art than science.